-2.2 Parents will normally be kept informed as appropriate of any action to be taken under these procedures.
-However, there may be circumstances when the Designated Safeguarding Lead will need to consult ESAS, Children's Services, the police and/or the Headmaster before discussing details with them.
+2.2 Parents will normally be kept informed as appropriate of any action to be taken under child protection procedures.
+However, there may be circumstances when the DSL will need to consult ESAS, Children's Services, the police and/or the Headmaster before discussing details with them.
 In all circumstances the welfare of the child is paramount.

-3. CHILD PROTECTION: TYPES OF ABUSE
+3. SAFEGUARDING & CHILD PROTECTION: TYPES OF ABUSE